- PDF doc

 - until the PC is renewed, as a government legal practitioner.
 This will assist lawyers to move between corporate and government legal practice without having to immediately vary their PC.

 Corporate legal practitioners will be bound by the Uniform Law and Uniform Rules, including Legal Practice Rules, Legal Profession Conduct Rules and Continuing Professional Development Rules.

 Under the Uniform Law, holders of corporate practising certificates are not authorised to receive trust money.
 As such they are not required to make fidelity fund contributions.

-from the requirement to maintain professional indemnity insurance (unless it is needed to cover volunteer work at a community legal service (CLS) or other pro bono work).
+It is expected that corporate lawyers will be exempted from the requirement to maintain professional indemnity insurance (unless it is needed to cover volunteer work at a community legal service (CLS) or other pro bono work).